 Colorado Law students and alumni can access career development services at law schools in other areas.
 Our Career Development Office grants reciprocal services to students and alumni of those ABA-accredited/NALP member law schools that accord reciprocal privileges to our students and alumni.

 Colorado Law students seeking reciprocity

 A Colorado Law student or alum wishing to tap into the career development resources of another law school should first review the reciprocity policies of schools they are interested in, and then contact Sandra Morriss who will make the request on their behalf.
 If reciprocity is granted, students and alumni are expected to honor the reciprocity policy of the host school.

 Guest accounts are "browse-only."
 As such, guests cannot upload documents to the system, nor can they participate in on-campus interviews, job fairs, or mock interviews.
 In addition, services such as career counseling, resume review, and cover letter review are NOT available to guests.
 When responding to notices found in our Symplicity system, guests are required to let employers know that they found the job listing through a reciprocal agreement with the University of Colorado Law School.

-Colorado Law offers 6-month guest subscriptions to CDOnline at the rate of $60 for six months.
+Colorado Law offers 3-month guest subscriptions to CDOnline at the rate of $45.
 Paid subscriptions are not subject to our reciprocity blackout period.
 Please note that guest subscriptions are also "browse-only" and do not include participation in on-campus interviews, job fairs, or mock interviews.
 Guest account holders will not be able to upload documents to the system.
+Subscriptions are non-refundable.

 To subscribe to CDOnline, mail a check payable to the "University of Colorado" along with a letter of intent including what law school you went to/are going to, your proposed or past graduation date, and your email address to: